optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ### Custom derivatives

-Providing custom derivatives to estimagic is slightly complicated because we support scalar, likelihood and least-squares problems in the same interface.
+Providing custom derivatives to optimagic is slightly complicated because we support scalar, likelihood and least-squares problems in the same interface.
 Moreover, we allow to either provide a `derivative` function or a joint `criterion_and_derivative` function that allow users to exploit synergies between evaluating the criterion and the